 Minimum Requirements for Medical and Dental School

-Note: Please visit the tables and references listed below for expectations/requirements of specific medical and dental schools of interest.
+Note: These are general recommendations—please view the references listed below for expectations/requirements of specific medical and dental schools.

 - Biology: BIOL 1107 + 1108